 Did you know that the average Ubuntu install takes just 18 minutes?
 That’s one of several nuggets of information Canonical has collected (and now revealed) thanks to the new “Ubuntu Report” tool included in Ubuntu […]

-Ubuntu includes a new data collection tool in its latest release — but exactly what kind of data does it collect?
-Well, thanks to the doors-wide-open nature of open-source software it’s easy to find out.
-It […]
+Ubuntu added a new data collection tool to its latest release — but what kind of data does it collect exactly?
+Canonical is being upfront and open about the new Ubuntu data collection policy Thanks to […]

 Canonical, as I’ve no doubt you’re now fully aware of, plan to collect system data in new installs of Ubuntu 18.04 LTS on an opt-out basis.
 The data they want to collect — forgive the feverish proclamations of […]